-During the reporting period which is the subject of this audit, Sequent was CGC's asset manager.
-The terms of the asset management agreement provided that Sequent would supply CGC's gas requirements and manage its assets.
-Fifty percent (50%) of the proceeds realized by Sequent under the agreement are refunded to the utility's customers via the Interruptible Margin Credit Rider ("IMCR") tariff.
-Benefits accruing to customers during the audit period are explained more fully in Section III, ACTUAL PLAN YEAR RESULTS.
+During the reporting period, which is the subject of this audit the terms of the asset management agreement provided that Sequent will supply CGC's gas requirements and manage its assets.
+Fifty percent (50%) of the proceeds realized by Sequent under the agreement are refunded to the utility's customers via the Interruptible Margin Credit Rider ("IMCR") tariff.5 Benefits accruing to customers during the audit period are explained more fully in Section III, ACTUAL PLAN YEAR RESULTS.